Light in Guiné-Bissau

-Guinea-Bissau, in West Africa, has 1.6 million inhabitants on more than 36,125 km².
-It’s one of the poorest countries in the world.
+Guinea-Bissau, in West Africa, has 1.9 million inhabitants with a surface area of 36,125 km².
+It is one of the poorest countries in the world.
 Guinea-Bissau holds the 177th position on the most recent Human Development Index of the UNDP.

-A mere 5.7% of the nation’s people has access to electricity, but at irregular intervals.
-Only 2.6% of the population has access to electricity on a permanent basis.
+15% of the nation’s people has access to electricity, but at irregular intervals.

 Facts & figures